On the occasion of the exhibition

 “abcdefghijklmnopqrstuvwxyz” is an abstract audiovisual poetry performance.
 Image and sound are created immediately during the performance by speaking and vocalizing into a microphone and modifying the voice through signal processors and samplers while the software is analyzing the sound to create animated abstract visual text-compositions.

-The event will be broadcast live by *DUUU Radio and played back on Radio Metadfeftero (Greece), MEC FM (Brazil), RUC Radio-University of Coimbra (Portugal), RAM Radio Arte Mobile (Italy), Radio Halas (Israel), KunstRadio – Radio Österreich1 (Austria), Power FM (Zambia), etc.
+*DUUU Radio and played back on Radio Metadfeftero (Greece), MEC FM (Brazil), RUC Radio-University of Coimbra (Portugal), RAM Radio Arte Mobile (Italy), Radio Halas (Israel), KunstRadio – Radio Österreich1 (Austria), Power FM (Zambia), etc.

 Programme conceived by exhibition curators Eric Mangion and Patrizio Peterlini